dan-ras/Golang_Web_Server/README.txt

     2. Once installed, un-tar and copy the files to a directory.
-The package consists of the server.go file and a directory containing the same test files that were used in Lab 2.
+The package consists of the server.go file and a directory containing the some test files.
 These files need to be kept in the directory named "files".
 Navigate to this directory with the server.go file and the 'files' directory with a command prompt or terminal window.